Skip to main content

 Authentication

 • Enable authentication.
-Fabro supports GitHub OAuth and Tailscale header-based auth for the web app.
-Do not use insecure_disabled outside of local development.
+Fabro supports dev-token and GitHub OAuth.
+Do not disable auth outside of local development or controlled demos.

 Secrets